QubitPi/lamassu/docs/source/speech/sampling.rst

 ========================

 The first step in speech recognition is obvious — we need to feed sound waves into a computer.
 Sound is transmitted as waves.
-A sound clip of saying "Hello" looks like
+A sound clip of someone saying "Hello" looks like

 .. figure:: ../img/hello-sound.png
     :align: center
-    A waveform of someone saying "Hello"

 Sound waves are one-dimensional.
 At every moment in time, they have a single value based on the height of the wave.
 Let's zoom in on one tiny part of the sound wave and take a look: